cpavloud/mysite/_projects/2021-10-02-BurnImpact.md

 ---
-title: 'Demo Project'
+title: 'Mitigating a major marine oil-spill'
-subtitle: 'This is a demo'
+subtitle: 'Is in-situ burning (IBS) of oil an option?'
 date: 2018-06-30 00:00:00
 featured_image: '/images/demo/demo-square.jpg'
 ---

 ![](/images/demo/demo-landscape.jpg)

-## Demo content
+## To burn or not to burn?

 This page is a demo that shows everything you can do inside portfolio and blog posts.